Parcelli/Introduction-to-QIIME/Workflow-microbiome.md

 Data used in QIIME exist as QIIME artifacts and have a *.qza* extension with the exception of the metadata.
 Artifacts are zip files containing data and QIIME2 specific metadata.

-QIIME2 allows ypu to import and export data at any step of the analysis.Before importing the data check whether its paired-end,single-end,multiplexed or demultiplexed.
+QIIME2 allows you to import and export data at any step of the analysis.Before importing the data check whether its paired-end,single-end,multiplexed or demultiplexed.
 Multiplexed data comes as Forward and Reverse reads while demultiplexed occur as one sequence file per sample.

 To import files into QIIME we will need to create a manifest file.A manifest file is a tab separated file containing a sample_ID and absolute path.